CPS February 2018

-The following tables describe the offenses in the Texas Penal Code that affect a potential caregiver’s approval for a:
+The following charts describe the offenses in the Texas Penal Code that affect a potential caregiver’s approval for a:

 • Parental Child Safety Placement (PCSP);